 TownsWeb offered us a complete end-to-end service, from scanning and transcription, to web design and content management software.
 Their work was completed quickly and to a high standard, and we are extremely pleased with the results.

 Digitisation Frequently Asked Questions

-All files are captured by our highly trained digitisation technicians using overhead, daylight balanced, non-heat producing lighting before undergoing a formal quality assurance checking procedure.
+All files are captured by our highly trained digitisation technicians using overhead, daylight balanced, non-heat producing lighting, or other equipment like the Epson, Slidesnap, or Film Strip scanner before undergoing a formal quality assurance checking procedure.
+During the image capture process, we can create a folder structure to keep the project organised and incorporate metadata into the filenames; such as the date they were taken or what equipment was used to capture them.
 The final step in the process is the delivery of your electronic files by hard drive.